Species substitution, graph suspension, and graded Hopf algebras of painted tree polytopes: Introduction

 \subsection{Main Results}

 Our algebraic results are twelve new graded coalgebras of painted trees, as described in Theorem~\ref{coalg}.
-Nine of those contain as subalgebras the cofree graded coalgebras defined in \cite{FLS3}.
-Eight of our new coalgebras also possess one-sided Hopf algebra structures, some in multiple ways, in Theorem~\ref{hopf_alg}.
+Nine of those contain as subalgebras the cofree graded coalgebras defined in \cite{FLS3}, shown here in Figure~\ref{pdiamond}.
+Eight of our new coalgebras also possess new one-sided Hopf algebra structures, some in multiple ways, as seen in Theorem~\ref{hopf_alg}.
+See Table~\ref{restab} for reference.
+Eleven of these new coalgebras are based on the structure types of substitutions (partitional compositions) of species: nine seen in Theorem~\ref{species} (and the last two by bijection), leaving only one example without a way to calculate numbers of faces.
+For instance, the composihedra faces are counted by the ordinary generating function

 We show that eight sequences of our 12 sets of painted trees, with defined relations, are isomorphic as posets to face lattices of convex polytopes.
 Six of these are in the collection of Hopf algebras just mentioned.
 Four of these isomorphisms are well known from previous work: the associahedra, multiplihedra, composihedra and cubes.
+Four of our new coalgebras are based on tubings of suspensions of simple graphs.
 In Theorem~\ref{perma} we show that weakly ordered forests grafted to weakly ordered trees are isomorphic to the permutohedra.
 In Theorem~\ref{stella1} we show that forests of corollas grafted to weakly ordered trees are isomorphic to the star-graph-associahedra, or stellohedra.
 In Theorem~\ref{stella2} and Theorem~\ref{stella3} we show that weakly ordered forests grafted to a corolla are also isomorphic to stellohedra.
 In Theorem ~\ref{ptera} we show that forests of plane trees grafted to weakly ordered trees are isomorphic to the fan-graph-associahedra, or pterahedra.
 In Theorem~\ref{lift} we show that the stellohedra again appear as graph-composihedra for the complete graphs.

 In Section~\ref{def} we define the sets of trees and the surjective functions between those sets.
 In Section~\ref{hopf} we define the operations on our trees and explain which sets are graded coalgebras and which are Hopf algebras.
 We give examples of products, coproducts, and antipodes.